cwsoft/Emiga/README.md

    ```
 6. Shutdown your Pi via `sudo shutdown now`, eject Pimiga SD-Card and plug in Emiga SD-Card, then reboot
 7. Copy a nice PNG icon (e.g. PI-symbol) to the USB stick: `emiga/emulations/pimiga/pimiga.png`
-8. Run Emigas `ImportWizard` and import Pimiga2 from the prepared USB stick
+8. Run Emigas `ImportWizard` and import Pimiga 2 from the prepared USB stick
 9. Click the desktop icon from Step 7 and adjust screen mode on first start via `System:Prefs\ScreenMode`

 ### D3: Setup USB Stick for the ImportWizard
-As outlined in **Section D2**, porting over any existing Amiga setup to Emiga is just a matter of copying some folders and files to an empty USB stick and to adapt some pathes in the WinUAE/Amiberry configuration files.
+As outlined in **Section D2**, porting over any existing Amiga setup to Emiga is just a matter of copying some files and folders to an empty USB stick and to adapt some pathes in the WinUAE/Amiberry configuration files.
 The Emiga *ImportWizard* expects a certain file structure on your USB stick in order to recognize your setup as outlined below:
 ```
 emiga/
   kickstarts/